armchairancap/xx-pool-notes/README.md

 Contributions are welcome.
 Please create a pull request to update cMix ID blacklist or whitelist, or submit an issue with suspected cMix ID and share your concerns.

 You can also contribute by *nominating* my pool or validators that block centralized pools or contribute here.

+## Delegate voting and staking to `ARMCHAIRANCAP`

+If you'd like to leave your staking management to me, you may delegate it to me like so.